 Now moving towards the 2018 event, I plan on further growing the event, not just as one for the reddit community, but the western doujin community as a whole.

 DanmakU is a library built for Unity3D, meant to simplify creating and managing thousands of bullets commonly seen in bullet hell or “danmaku” games.
 The standard Unity methodlogy of “everything is a GameObject” doesn’t work all that well when there are several thousand almost identical bullets on screen.
+Uses a multithreaded simulation and GPU instancing to minimize latency.
+On some machines, it was able to simulate upwards of 200,000 individual bullets within a 1ms update latency.

 Back when I was undergraduate student at Georgia Tech, they had (and still have) a video game development club.
 I participated every semester I was there, contributing to and leading many projects.